aarongustafson/aaron-gustafson.com/source/_posts/2015-11-17-not-so-micro-optimizations-f867c47b832d.markdown

 There’s some really interesting performance-related lessons to be learned from [Google’s AMP project](https://www.ampproject.org).
 This chronicles a few.

-I’m gonna give the preconnect & prefetch stuff a whirl on this site to see if it helps speed things up at all.
+<del datetime="2015-11-17T13:40:00">I’m gonna give the preconnect & prefetch stuff a whirl on this site to see if it helps speed things up at all.</del> <ins datetime="2015-11-17T13:40:00">I gave the preconnect & prefetch stuff a whirl on this site, and it sped things up substantially.</ins>